volatiletech/sqlboiler/README.md

 foreign = "Author"
 ```

 In a many-to-many relationship it's a bit more complicated.
-Let's look at an example relationship between
+Let's look at an
-`videos <-> tags` with a join table in the middle.
-Imagine if the join table didn't exist, and instead both of the
+example relationship between `videos <-> tags` with a join table in the middle.
+Imagine if the join table didn't exist, and instead both of the id columns in
-id columns in the join table were slapped on to the tables themselves.
-You'd have `videos.tag_id`
+the join table were slapped on to the tables themselves.
+You'd have
-and `tags.video_id`.
-Using a similar method to the above (the side with the foreign key) we can rename
+`videos.tag_id` and `tags.video_id`.
+Using a similar method to the above (local
+is the name with which we refer to the side that has the foreign key)
-the relationships.
-To change `Videos.Tags` to `Videos.Rags` we can use the example below.
+we can rename the relationships.
+To change `Videos.Tags` to `Videos.Rags`
+we can use the example below.

-Keep in mind that naming ONE side of the many-to-many relationship is sufficient as the other
+Keep in mind that naming ONE side of the many-to-many relationship is sufficient
-side will be automatically mirrored, though you can specify both if you so choose.
+as the other side will be automatically mirrored, though you can specify both if
+you so choose.

 ```toml
 [aliases.tables.video_tags.relationships.fk_video_id]